-The 2028R-C1R(T)4+ system includes six slots for expansion cards.
+The 2028R-C1R(T) system includes seven slots for low profile expansion cards.
 The serverboard must be installed before expansion cards.

 Installing an Expansion Card for an LP Model Chassis

 1. Power down the system and remove the cover.
 2. In the rear of the chassis, remove the blank PCI shield that is pre-installed covering the expansion slot.
 3. Slide the expansion card into the expansion slot on the serverboard while aligning it with the chassis slot in the rear of the chassis.
 4. Secure the expansion card shield onto the rear of the chassis with a screw.